Lemoncode/CSS_Samples/01 Isolated demos/02 positioning/01 fixed/README.md

 +    top: 150px;
 }
 ```
-#### Once we have applied this positioning the blue bo moves 150px on 'y' axis.
+#### Once we have applied this positioning the blue box moves 150px on 'y' axis.
 The other elements are completly ignoring this box, so when we apply this the other elements ignore the width and height of this box (that is because green box it's on its place).
 If we remove the 150px on top, what happens, is that the blue box it's over the green box

 ### 4. Remove top value.